+With a focus on environmental and innovative advancements, we are determined to revolutionise the industry and bring value to our customers, shareholders, employees, and the communities in which we operate.
 Abraj Energy Services is one of Oman's leading service companies with a number of competitive advantages.
 With a youthful drilling fleet, we push the limits of what's possible for our customers.

-we're committed to minimising our impact on the environment.
-As one of the first companies in Oman certified to API Q2, we demonstrate our and ISO 45001 (Occupational Health and constantly strive for excellence in every aspect of our operations.
+As a responsible player in the oil and gas industry, we're committed to minimising our impact on the environment.
+As one of the first companies in Oman certified to API Q2, we demonstrate our commitment to the highest standards of safety, environmental protection, and sustainability requirements in our operations.
+With ISO 9001, ISO 14001 (Environmental Management Systems), and ISO 45001 (Occupational Health and Safety Management System) certifications, we constantly strive for excellence in every aspect of our operations.

-We benefit from long-term contracts with leading national and international exploration and leveraged years of experience making targeted investments to deliver comprehensive engineering solutions to provide best-in-class services to our local and international client base.
+We benefit from long-term contracts with leading national and international exploration and production companies and have successfully leveraged years of experience making targeted investments to deliver comprehensive engineering solutions to provide best-in-class services to our local and international client base.

-commitment to advanced technology, gives us a the driving force behind our commitment to safety and efficiency in all our operations.
+Our network of suppliers, combined with our commitment to advanced technology, gives us a competitive edge.
+And our talented workforce is the driving force behind our commitment to safety and efficiency in all our operations.